praveen-li/docs/frr_kernel_design_doc_utp.md

     - Start FRR.
     - Observe Zebra logs, ip monitor, kernel routes and Zebra routes.

-**Details:**
+### 7.2 Detailed UTP:

-Test Case 1.)
+#### Test Case 1.)
 Ping\Fast Ping 3 destinations using PTF from the source address which used BGP Routes in DUT.
 Ping will run continuosly during FRR restart.

-    - Verify expected Packet on Port 2.
+   **Verify expected Packet on Port 2.**

 For Example: If installed BGP routes are as below:
 ```